 Anyway, here they are, my nine favorite waterfalls in Vermont, plus some tips to help you enjoy them to their fullest!

 Lye Brook Falls: Manchester, Vermont

 The falls are made up of a 125-foot horsetail that is fairly seasonal.
 We have hiked the trail in August only to find the falls a mere trickle, while in April, it’s a gushing cascade.
-Although I did not take the photo above, it shows the falls in April.
-There is even a bit of snow left in some of the more shady areas around the falls.
+The photo above was taken in late May.

 What we love about Lye Brook Falls: This is the closest big waterfall to our home in Bennington, so we can visit quite a bit.
 We love hiking the trail, especially when the snow is finally melting in the Spring.
 A trip to Lye Brook Falls is a great way to spend the day, followed by an early dinner in Manchester.

 Can you swim at Lye Brook Falls?
 You can get wet, but the pools aren’t really deep enough for swimming.